Enrollment Requirements in Final Semester

 Graduate Students Last Semester Exceptions and Minimum Enrollment:

 - F-1 and J-1 graduate students who are in their final semester of study at The University of Alabama may enroll in less than 9 credit hours of classes if they require less than full-time enrollment to graduate.
 This exception is only for the final semester of study.
-Students should submit a Final Semester Memo signed by their academic advisor to confirm the reason for less than full-time enrollment.
 PLEASE NOTE: If you only require one class to graduate, it cannot be taken as an online or distance learning class.

 - International graduate students on F-1 or J-1 student visa status cannot use the 0-credit hour exception listed in the Graduate Catalog’s Degree Requirements’ Minimum Enrollment Information as the basis of maintaining minimum enrollment requirements as an active student.